anthonykasza/hdc_experiments/README.md

     - logarithmic/exponential, shrink of shrink/growth of growth
       - bell curves
     - fibonacci (retracement)
+    - random projection
+      - an intermediate state that is bound with another HV of significance
 - graphs (uniqly id vertices, bind vertices to create edges, then bundle edges to create graphs)
   - to create directed graphs, permute one of the node HVs before creating the edge HV
   - state machines